Archive for category Music

 Yet I am reluctant to put any serious effort into new material when so much of my old stuff, “the classics”, remain unrecorded, intangible, unavailable.
 So then I invert the question: which of my songs do I wish that other people knew?
 Of course, then I just want to say, “All of them!”
 But there are a few I can throw out; that one was dumb; that one never really worked; that one was more of sketch than an actual song.
 Then I get to the pile of unfinished works that were solid ideas that I just never had the tools to execute the way I imagined them.

 There is one song in particular that I have been struggling over.
 It is called “A Secret”, not that I expect that to mean anything to you.
 At the time I considered it the pinnacle of my guitar playing.
 Most of my songs are pretty simple.
-There’s the verse part, the chorus part, either a bridge or a solo but almost never both (sometimes neither), maybe a little instrumental transition between chorus and verse.
-Three or four pieces is all.
+There’s the verse part, the chorus part, either a bridge or a solo but almost never both (and sometimes neither), maybe a little instrumental transition between chorus and verse.
+Three or four pieces total is all.
 But this song had a whole bunch of pieces.
-I actually wrote it by recording a lot of parts to a phrase sampler and stringing it all together, layers loops and all.
+I actually wrote it by recording a lot of parts to a phrase sampler and stringing it all together, layers, loops and all.
 It is actually in G Mixolydian mode as well, which is unusual for me, not that I knew anything about modes back then, it just worked out that way.
 Yet it is not one of my hits.
 I do not remember the words, although I do have them written down somewhere.
 It is not one of the songs I play on the those occasions when I do pick up the guitar.
 You do not need to know it, I will not be playing it live.

 Not that I will be playing anything else live for that matter.
 However, going back to the open mic idea, it occurred to me that Youtube is, in a sense, the world’s largest open mic.
 Better in some ways.
 There is no three song limit, and you are only watching because you want to.
 Of course, the down side is that it is not real… So I set up a channel a while ago as a way to get my music out there… and that is as far as I went.
 My playing style does not lend itself well to “pick up the guitar, face the camera, and go!”
 As I may have mentioned in the past, my songs sound like they want the full band treatment.
 I often lament that now I finally have the resources to at least fake the other parts for demo purposes, but lack the overall passion for music that I once had.
 Part of it is that songs written as an angsty teenager are harder to take seriously at 32.
 In retrospect, I was surprised at the high number of my songs that have lyrics where every line or couplet starts with the exact same word or phrase.
 U2 has several songs like that, and the Cure have a few as well, which is probably why I thought I could get away with it, but now it seems rather uninspired.